jordwest/prism/docs/JOURNAL.md

 So I'm thinking about how to have entities *and* tiles contain multiple items, without the memory usage absolutely blowing up.
 I think the idea that feels most right right now is to put all items in a big generational arena like with entities (or at least how entities will be, or just using a map), then each item can have a "contained by" (which is a union of tile pos, entity, or another item).
 Then, whenever that value is changed, recalculate all the containers and attach their ids to a linked list that has the item/tile/entity as a key.
 If that's all stored in an arena, then the arena can just be reset before doing the recalculation, easy.

 Ok so I think that's all working as expected.
 I've got potions appearing on the map, just need to be able to pick them up now.
 That's a new command which should trigger a pick up item event.

+Picking up is done, works pretty well.
+Now to just draw some rudimentary inventory UI.

+Ok so super basic inventory UI is working.
+Now I need to get it to be clickable... it's time to actually look deeper into mouse interaction in clay.
+I had mouseover events working before, but the challenge now is that I need to filter UI events out from interacting with the game board.

+#lore #idea: have a "Reincarnate" button instead of respawn.
+Leave little notes/clues around or inscriptions on the wall that suggest many have been on this same path.
+The "Grail of Temula" (Temula is amulet backwards).

+Ok I'm getting a bit slow now, maybe burnout setting in.
+I'm going to just check out how I might do the UI mouse interaction so I can mull over it overnight.